jormaechea/vtex-order-placer/README.md

                           // Each element of the array must be an object with two properties: `type` and `value`. `type` can be one of the following: `productId`, `skuId`, `referenceId`, `ean`, `categoryTree`, `priceRange`, `clusterId`
-  "minItemsQuantity": 1, // Min quantity of different SKUs that each order must contain "maxItemsQuantity": 1, // Max quantity of different SKUs that each order must contain "customerEmail": "", // The email of the customer for the order.
-This must be an existing customer with registered addresses
+  "minItemsQuantity": 1, // Min quantity of different SKUs that each order must contain "maxItemsQuantity": 1, // Max quantity of different SKUs that each order must contain "interactiveShipping": false // Indicates if the logistic of each item should be selected by user or automatically }
-  "paymentSystemId": null // The payment system ID (Number) that should be used to place the orders }
 ```